samco-sdk/Python-SDK/README.md

 }
 ```
 ### IntraDayCandleData:
-Gets the Intraday candle data such as Open, high, low, close and volume within specific time period per min for a specific symbol.
+The IndexIntraDayCandleData function `get_intraday_candle_data()` gets the Intraday candle data such as Open, high, low, close and volume within specific time period per min for a specific symbol.
-The IndexIntraDayCandleData function name in python is `get_intraday_candle_data()`

 #### Parameters:
 ```python